-A. Advance Premium Tax Credit (APTC) Reconciliation Overview
+A. Advance Premium Tax Credit (APTC) Reconciliation Overview\

-As discussed in detail in Chapter 4, households with low and moderate incomes may be eligible to receive a premium tax credit from the federal government to help lower the cost of buying a Qualified Health Plan (QHP) through HealthSource RI.186 Tax credits are subsidies provided by the federal government directly to health insurance companies to help individuals and families pay for QHP premiums.
+As discussed in detail in Chapter 4, households with low and moderate incomes may be eligible to receive a premium tax credit from the federal government to help lower the cost of buying a Qualified Health Plan (QHP) through HealthSource RI.
+Tax credits are subsidies provided by the federal government directly to health insurance companies to help individuals and families pay for QHP premiums.
 Though HealthSource RI determines eligibility for APTCs, HealthSource RI does not administer federal tax credits directly, nor does HealthSource RI control the amount of APTCs that an individual or family may take.
 Recipients of tax credits are responsible for the amount of APTCs they choose to take in advance.

 Eligible individuals can receive the premium tax credit monthly (called advance premium tax credit or APTC), at the end of the tax year when filing their federal income taxes, or monthly during tax season.
 Customers may take some of the credit in advance and receive the remainder when they file their taxes (a "combination approach").
-If an individual receives APTCs, the Internal Revenue Service (IRS) conducts a reconciliation process to ensure that the individual received the appropriate amount of tax credit.187 The IRS compares the premium tax credit the individual received in advance with the amount of the premium tax credit the individual received and the appropriate amount of the premium tax credit the individual received in advance with the amount of the premium tax credit the individual receives based on their income.
+If an individual receives APTCs, the Internal Revenue Service (IRS) conducts a reconciliation process to ensure that the individual received the appropriate amount of tax credit.
+The IRS compares the premium tax credit the individual received in advance with the amount of the premium tax credit the individual receive based on their income.

-This reconciliation is required by law188 and is designed to ensure that any tax credits received in advance, which are based on estimated income, align with the customer's final tax credit eligibility, which is determined by the IRS at the end of the tax year using actual income generated that calendar year.
+This reconciliation is required by law and is designed to ensure that any tax credits received in advance, which are based on estimated income, align with the customer's final tax credit eligibility, which is determined by the IRS at the end of the tax year using actual income generated that calendar year.
 If a customer's actual income is higher than their estimated income, the customer may have to pay back some of those tax credits to the federal government; if a customer's actual income is lower than their estimated income may receive additional federal tax credits at tax time.